marinaneumann/moviePortal/src/com/company/README.md

 Use Cases:

-To be able to search for all old movies to watch on your list (ie. movies before 1980).
+1)To be able to search for all old movies to watch on your list (ie. movies before 1980).

-Randomly select movie based on potential search criteria (ie. I want to watch a comedy movie tonight).
+2)Randomly select movie based on potential search criteria (ie. I want to watch a comedy movie tonight or a movie with Christopher Plummer).

+Phases:
+1) Build Movie class and Portal infrastructure.
+Establish basic add/display/search/remove functionality.